 How to Choose a Topic for This Essay Genre

-When you point out the similarities, you’ll see the differences automatically.
-It’s a bit easier than doing it vice versa, but you still may have other preferences.
+When you point out the similarities, you’ll naturally notice the differences.
+It’s a little easier than the other way around, but you may have different preferences.

 The real-life connection between your objects isn’t obligatory.
 So, your essay can be about the same things that existed in different countries.
 For instance, you can take a look at the implementation of different architecture styles in two or more countries.